n43/miniprogram-window/README.md

 # miniprogram-window
-A wechat miniprogram component which aims to set window options in pages
+A page window options manager for Wechat Miniprogram

 ## Installation
 ```